Updated July 9, 2021

 What is the cost to use the Skate Park?

 A $5 drop in fee will be charged per session.
 Please note: Participants will be required to pay the session fee online prior to arrival.
 Pre-purchased Skate passes are not available to be used or purchased at this time.
 Please be on time!
-If participants do not show up within 20 minutes of scheduled timeslot, spot may be given to a waitlist participant.
+If participants do not show up within 10 minutes of scheduled timeslot, the front doors will be locked and there will no longer be access to the session.

 How many spots are available for each timeslot?